United Kingdom (UK) Fishing

 The River Tweed can be found in Southern Scotland, towards the border with England.
 This river is world-renowned for its Salmon fishing, so it is a must-see for any game fishers.
 Anglers from across the globe converge here during the Salmon season, but there is also a healthy supply of Trout and Grayling too.

 You can fish at various points of the year, though summer is the most popular, bringing with it the best weather.
 With various sections of the massive River Tweed providing ample locations, there are so many great spots to be found.

 Your tackle will all depend on where and when you decide to fish.
 Fly rods are your best bet (around 15-16ft should be fine), as they can be used for different varieties of gamefish up the length of the river.

 Variety in Anglesey

 Anglesey is an island in Northern Wales, and it has a rich variety of fishing locations.
 Seawater fishing can be done all around the coast as well as boat charters that will take you far out to the Irish Sea.
 Those visiting in May and June can expect to find the likes of Herring, Pollock, Mackerel, and Coalfish.

-The Karpium, another popular lake for Carp anglers with specimen in the 10-20lbs range common, is the deepest of the lakes here with depths up to 14ft.
-Pleasure Lake and Reed Lake are two other standouts in the Llyn Y Gors region producing big catches of Perch, Tench, and Carp from 2 – 10 lbs on average.
+The Karpium, another popular lake for carp anglers with specimens in the 10-20lbs range common, is the deepest of the lakes here with depths up to 14ft.
+Pleasure Lake and Reed Lake are two other standouts in the Llyn Y Gors region producing big catches of Perch, Tench, and carp from 2 – 10 lbs on average.